h5md/h5md/draft.rst

     (or the experiment) as follows:

     ``name``
-        An attribute that holds the author's real name as a string.
+        An attribute, of variable-length string datatype, and of scalar dataspace, that holds the author's real name.

     ``email``
-        An optional attribute that holds the author's email address as a string of the form ``email@domain.tld``.
+        An optional attribute, of variable-length string datatype, and of scalar dataspace, that holds the author's email address of the form ``email@domain.tld``.

 ``creator``
     A group that contains metadata on the program that created the H5MD structure as follows:

     ``name``
-        An attribute that stores the name of the program as a string.
+        An attribute, of variable-length string datatype, and of scalar dataspace, that stores the name of the program.

     ``version``
-        An attribute that yields the version of the program, as a string containing a proper identification for the given program.
+        An attribute, of variable-length string datatype, and of scalar dataspace, that yields the version of the program.

 Particles group